 To sample the old, spend an afternoon strolling around Yanesen, the confluence of three tranquil neighborhoods on Tokyo’s northern edge that improbably survived the Meireki Fire of 1657, the Great Kantō Earthquake of 1923, and the allied air raids of WWII.
 To the east, the imposing Sensō Temple in Asakusa and former merchant district of Kuramae retain traces of the capital’s old-fashioned flair, while to the west the stately Meiji Shrine epitomizes the heart of the nation.

-If you tire of the old, embrace the new in Tokyo’s most electric locales, from Kimpton Tokyo’s home in Shinjuku to all-night neighborhoods like Shibuya and Roppongi.
+If you tire of the old, embrace the new in Tokyo’s most electric locales, from the new Kimpton hotel’s home in Shinjuku to all-night neighborhoods like Shibuya and Roppongi.
 There’s no need to worry about getting to Point B: Tokyo consistently ranks as the world’s safest city, and the trains always run on time.

-With three of the World’s 50 Best Restaurants in 2018, more Michelin stars than any other city on earth, and over 80,000 eating establishments to choose from, Tokyo is heaven on earth for gourmands.
-Oh, and there’s loads of award-winning international options, too.
+With three of the World’s 50 Best Restaurants in 2019, more Michelin stars than any other city on earth, and over 100,000 eating establishments to choose from, Tokyo is heaven on earth for gourmands.

 Thirsty?
 Tokyo sports countless watering holes dedicated to Japanese whiskey, first-class cocktails, craft beer, wine, and native tipples sake and shōchū.
-Caffeine addicts won’t tire of exploring the city’s third wave coffee scene, with hotbeds in hipster neighborhoods like Oku-Shibuya and Yoyogi-Uehara.
+Caffeine addicts won’t tire of exploring the city’s third wave coffee scene, with hotbeds in off the beaten path neighborhoods like Oku-Shibuya and Yoyogi-Uehara.
 For a classic Japanese take on the time-honored brew, pay a visit to a traditional kissaten.

 As if Tokyo’s never-ending gastronomic options weren’t enough to break the bank, the city’s standing as a fashion capital is more than capable of claiming a paycheck here and there.
-High-end Omotesando abuts the street fashion mecca Harajuku, while the second-hand hub Shimokitazawa is a short train ride away.
+The high-end, tree-lined avenue Omotesando abuts the street fashion mecca Harajuku, while the second-hand hub Shimokitazawa is a short train ride away.